 Denver Problem Solving Courts

-Drug Court is a specialized court designed to provide offenders the opportunity and responsibility to manage their substance abuse problem through probation supervision and close judicial oversight.
-Potential participants undergo screening by the District Attorney’s Office to determine their eligibility for Drug Court.
-The Drug Court process is designed to move quickly so that offenders can begin treatment and supervision.
-An eligible offender who wants to take part in Drug Court pleads guilty to the charges at second advisement (a hearing held within days of an arrest) and is immediately sentenced to Drug Court supervision and mandatory treatment.
+DIVERT Court is a specialized court designed to provide offenders with felony drug possession charges with the opportunity and responsibility to manage their substance abuse problem through probation supervision and close judicial oversight.
+Potential participants undergo screening by the District Attorney’s Office to determine their eligibility.
+The process is designed to move quickly so that offenders can begin treatment and supervision.
+An eligible offender who wants to take part in DIVERT Court serves 90-days in Denver County Jail and is then on probation for a minimum of three years.

 The RESTART (Recognizing and Establishing Smart Treatment Alternatives for Recovery and Transition) Program is for individuals arrested on their 4th or subsequent DUI, DWAI or DUI Per Se offense.